wcstombs — convert a wide-character string to a multibyte string

 In order to avoid the case 2 above, the programmer should

-make sure n
+make sure n is

-greater or equal to wcstombs(NULL,src,0)+1
+greater or equal to wcstombs(NULL,src,0)+1.

 returns the number of bytes that make up the converted part